devethanm/workout-plan-generator/README.md

 How to run the project locally for dev and testing:
 - Run `git clone https://github.com/devethanm/workout-plan-generator` on your local machine
 - Navigate to the workout-plan-generator folder and run `npm install`
-- Watch this [**AWS Amplify CLI setup**](https://www.youtube.com/watch?time_continue=11&v=fWbM5DLh25U&embeds_referring_euri=https%3A%2F%2Fdocs.amplify.aws%2F&feature=emb_logo) video! it tells you exactly how to setup and configure the AWS Amplify CLI which is needed for this project. **You do not need to run the npm install -g @aws-amplify/cli command**.
-It will already be installed after running `npm install` in the project folder
+- Watch this [**AWS Amplify CLI setup**](https://www.youtube.com/watch?time_continue=11&v=fWbM5DLh25U&embeds_referring_euri=https%3A%2F%2Fdocs.amplify.aws%2F&feature=emb_logo) video! it tells you exactly how to setup and configure the AWS Amplify CLI which is needed for this project.
+You need to run the `npm install -g @aws-amplify/cli command`.
 - run `amplify push` - This command provisions cloud resources with the configurations defined in your local backend directory (amplify/backend).
 Therefore, making the project availible in your own AWS account for development and testing
 - Navigate to AWS Amplify in your AWS account, you should see this project there after running the previous command.
 - Open the app and navigate to the **Backend environments** tab